aidswidjaja/study/index.md

 layout: default
 nav_order: 1
 ---

+<h2 style="color: red">12 May: Currently investigating an issue where the sidebar does not work.
+In the meantime, please use the Search function (which now works after I delayed fixing it for a year)</h2>

+***

 # “Haven’t we all done this in our Maths Summary Books?”
 ## Welcome to Adrian's Study Club - a database of study notes, past papers and exam resources I've collected over the years.